 - S. The term "Student" means an individual who has been accepted for admission to Dalton State College and maintains a continuing relationship with the College by being enrolled in classes or being eligible to enroll in classes.
 Students also include but are not limited to individuals attending orientation, dual enrollment, and students taking courses online through Dalton State College. - T. The term "Student Conduct Record" refers to the history of responsible findings a student has with the Office of Student Conduct.
-This includes Academic Dishonesty, Behavioral Conduct, and Sexual Misconduct cases. - U. The term "Student Group" or "Group" refers to any number of persons who associate with each other for a common purpose but are not a Registered Student Organization. - V. The term "Registered Student Organization" or "Organization" refers to any number of persons who have completed the requirements for being a Registered Student Organization.
-This definition includes any Greek Lettered student groups registered as a Student Organization at Dalton State College. - W. The term "Event" refers to any event (on-campus or off-campus) sponsored or facilitated by the College, a Student Group, or a Student Organization. - X. The term "College Official" refers to and includes any person employed by Dalton State College, performing assigned administrative or professional responsibilities. - Y. The term "Student Conduct Board" refers to a body trained to hear and make recommendations concerning alleged violations of the Student Code of Conduct.
-This board may include Students, Faculty, and Staff. - Z. The term "Victim" refers to any person who has been directly impacted by the behavior of a Respondent, which violates or allegedly violates the Student Code of Conduct.
+This includes Academic Dishonesty, Behavioral Conduct, and Sexual Misconduct cases. - U. The term "Student Group" or "Group" refers to any number of persons who associate with each other for a common purpose but are not a Registered Student Organization. - V. The term "Organization" refers to an organization (such as a club, society, association, corporation, order, varsity or junior varsity athletic team, club sports team, fraternity, sorority, band, student government, or group living together) in which two or more of the members or enrolled students or alumni, including local affiliate organizations, whether or not the organization is established or recognized by the College - W. The term "Registered Student Organization" refers to students who have completed the requirements for being a recognized organization through the Office of Student Engagement & Belonging - X. The term "Event" refers to any event (on-campus or off-campus) sponsored or facilitated by the College, a Student Group, or a Student Organization. - Y. The term "College Official" refers to and includes any person employed by Dalton State College, performing assigned administrative or professional responsibilities. - Z. The term "Student Conduct Board" refers to a body trained to hear and make recommendations concerning alleged violations of the Student Code of Conduct.
+This board may include Students, Faculty, and Staff. - AA.
+The term "Victim" refers to any person who has been directly impacted by the behavior of a Respondent, which violates or allegedly violates the Student Code of Conduct.